sirkingbinx/BinxModManager/README.md

-# PygmyModManager
+# Binx's Mod Manager
-PygmyModManager is a fast and simple mod manager for Gorilla Tag (or most BepInEx-based games) that reads from MonkeModManager info lists.
+Binx's Mod Manager is a fast and simple mod manager for Gorilla Tag (or most BepInEx-based games) that reads from MonkeModManager info lists.
 It is pretty configurable and comes with a couple baked in tools:

 - **Text Editor**: Mostly used for editing mod configs